cloudflare/research.cloudflare.com/outreach/researchers/program.md

 - Ability to complete the project within the defined timeframe

 ## Expression of interest
-As we expect a high amount of interest in this program and all expressions of interest will be reviewed manually, please fill in the form carefully addressing the objectives and timeline of your collaboration.
+As we expect a high amount of interest in this program and all expressions of interest will be reviewed manually, please fill in the form carefully addressing the objectives and timeline of your visit.
 Do not send any confidential or proprietary information.
 Any information you send us as part of your expression of interest will be considered not confidential.

 <br>